AndoniAT/Next_Dashboard_Tutorial/README.md

     AUTH_SECRET=your-secret-key

 For auth to work in production, you'll need to update your environment variables in your Vercel project too.
 Check out this [guide](https://vercel.com/docs/projects/environment-variables) on how to add environment variables on Vercel.

+<h5>Try it out</h5>
+Now, try it out.
+You should be able to log in and out of your application using the following credentials:

+Email: user@nextmail.com
+Password: 123456